MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-websphere-webapp-authorization-entra-id.md

 ---
-title: Enable your Java Websphere Web App using MSAL4J to authenticate users into Azure Active Directory B2C
+title: Enable your Java Websphere web app to sign in users and access resources on Microsoft Graph
-description: Shows you how to develop a Java Websphere web app which supports sign-in by Azure Active Directory B2C.
+description: Shows you how to develop a Java Websphere web app to sign in users and call Microsoft Graph with the Microsoft identity platform.
 services: active-directory
 documentationcenter: java
 ms.date: 01/01/2024
-ms.service: active-directory-b2c
+ms.service: active-directory
 ms.tgt_pltfrm: multiple
 ms.topic: article
 ms.workload: identity